THE PRODUCT

 Collaborative document editing.
 Real-time co-editing, comment threads, suggestion mode, version history.
 Markdown-first internally; exports to DOCX, PDF, HTML.
 Templates for the common business document types (proposal, contract, report, brief).

-The AI agent can read documents, suggest edits (visible as suggestions, not direct writes), draft new sections, and produce a Trust Report appendix that lists every AI contribution to the document with its prompt, its model version, and its checker grade.
+The AI Worker can read documents, suggest edits (visible as suggestions, not direct writes), draft new sections, and produce a Trust Report appendix that lists every AI contribution to the document with its prompt, its model version, and its policy outcome.

-The agent layer is what makes the platform “agentic” rather than “AI-augmented”.
-An agent is a named, role-scoped, audit-logged entity that can read from the platform's knowledge surface and take actions across the other five pillars.
-Agents are not user accounts.
-They have their own identity (verifiable via SSO) and operate under per-action consent from the human they're acting on behalf of.
+The AI workforce layer is what makes the platform agentic.
+An AI Worker is a named, role-scoped, audit-logged entity that can read from the platform's knowledge surface and take actions across the other pillars.
+AI Workers are not shared service accounts.
+They have their own identity and operate under per-action consent from the human they're acting on behalf of.

-The platform ships with a small set of stock agents — Hunter (research), Sentry (security review), Concierge (calendar/scheduling), Analyst (data summarisation), Pilot (orchestration).
-Custom agents are configured via YAML, not code, with a permission model that's enforced at the runtime architecture layer.
+The platform ships with a small set of named AI Workers — Lena Voss for sales, Marcus Chen for renewals, David Kim for finops, Priya Sharma for compliance, and Sofia Reyes for customer success.
+Customer-specific AI Workers are configured with a permission model that's enforced at the runtime architecture layer.
 The full agent catalogue is documented in the architecture page.

-The Pilot + Fleet model is how Vantage Workspace structures agent work.
-Most “agentic” platforms ship one general-purpose agent and let it do everything.
-The failure mode of that pattern is well-documented: the agent's permission scope ends up being the union of every action it might ever need to take, which means in practice it has god-rights and the audit log is meaningless.
+Vantage Workspace structures AI work as named workers with narrow scopes.
+Most agentic platforms ship one general-purpose account and let it do everything.
+The failure mode of that pattern is well-documented: the account's permission scope ends up being the union of every action it might ever need to take, which means in practice it has god-rights and the audit log is meaningless.

 This means three things at runtime:

-1. The audit log is meaningful.
-Every action is attributed to the specialist that took it, the Pilot that delegated it, and the human user that initiated the request.
-Three-level attribution, every time.
+- The audit log is meaningful.
+Every action is attributed to the AI Worker that took it and the human user that approved or initiated it.

-2. The permission scope is minimal.
-A specialist agent that's been asked to summarise a document doesn't have permission to send email.
-A specialist that's been asked to schedule a meeting doesn't have permission to read files outside the meeting context.
+- The permission scope is minimal.
+A compliance AI Worker that's been asked to summarise a document doesn't have permission to send email.
+A worker that's been asked to schedule a meeting doesn't have permission to read files outside the meeting context.

-3. The failure mode is contained.
-If a Sentry agent is compromised (e.g. via prompt injection), the blast radius is the security-review scope only.
-It can't pivot to send email under the user's identity, because email is the Concierge's permission set, not Sentry's.
+- The failure mode is contained.
+If a compliance worker is compromised by a prompt injection, the blast radius is the compliance-review scope only.
+It can't pivot to send email under the user's identity, because email is outside that worker's policy scope.

-The five-agent default catalogue is the starting point.
-Custom agents can be added — an “Underwriter” agent for an insurance team, an “Examiner” agent for a regulatory review team — using the same YAML configuration.
-Each new agent declares its permission scope explicitly.
+The five-worker default catalogue is the starting point.
+Customer-specific workers can be added — an “Underwriter” worker for an insurance team, an “Examiner” worker for a regulatory review team — using the same configuration pattern.
+Each new worker declares its permission scope explicitly.
 The runtime enforces the scope.
 The audit log records the enforcement.

-The full Pilot + Fleet specification, including the YAML schema and the inter-agent communication protocol, is documented on the architecture page.
+The full workforce specification, including scope declaration and evidence outputs, is documented on the architecture page.

 The runtime